OneRaynyDay/oneraynyday.github.io/_posts/2020-05-03-Analyzing-The-Simplest-C++-Program.md

 ---

-## Linker (`ld`)
+## Static Linker (`ld`)

+---

+#### Disclaimer: Static linker is not the dynamic linker!

 So in the ELF section we visited the`DYNAMIC` header and its corresponding sections.
-In that discussion, we talked a bit about linkers and dynamically loading from `libc.so`, `libstdc++`, etc. **After the compilation happens, organization of the memory space needs to be done.** Where are the dynamically loaded libraries' data going to be placed in the final layout of our executable?
+In that discussion, we talked a bit about dynamic linkers and dynamically loading from `libc.so`, `libstdc++`, etc. *That is information that the dynamic linker needs to know about.* **The role of the dynamic linker is to map dynamic dependencies into memory at runtime.** The static linker is **NOT** the same thing.
+We'll explain it below.

+**After the compilation happens, organization of the memory space needs to be done.** If we have multiple translation units (think of them as `.o`'s or static libraries), how are we going to piece them together into a single executable?

+---

+#### Disclaimer: Static linker and dynamic linkers are NOT the same thing!

+As you might have remembered from the `.DYNAMIC` section of the ELF file, we list a couple of needed dynamic dependencies.
+This is a job for the **dynamic linker**, to run those dependencies somewhere in memory during runtime.
+The **static linker** is responsible for organizing a ton of object files and static libraries into a single executable. **They are NOT the same!** The final executable ONLY has the path of the dependencies for the dynamic linker(literally a few strings), but it has the sections, code, everything from translation units for the static linker.

+Usually, `ld` is considered the static linker. `ld.so` is the dynamic linker.
+Don't get them mixed up!

+---

 If we use the below flags with verbose linkage, we'll see the **linker script** actually being emitted (major parts redacted) in the `g++` driver:

 ```
 ❯ make linker